Table of Contents

 What is the difference between fundamental and technical analysis?

 Fundamental analysis focuses on a company’s financial health, industry position, and economic factors to determine its intrinsic value.
 Technical analysis, on the other hand, studies price patterns and trends using charts and statistical indicators to predict future price movements.
+Know more about fundamental and technical analysis.

 How do I read a stock chart?